jreisinger/docs/notes/varia/datadog.md

 Tags

-* bind different data types to allow for correlation between metrics, traces, and logs
+* bind different data types to allow for correlation between logs, metrics and traces
 * let you observe aggregate datapoints across several hosts
 * DD recommends looking at containers, VMs, and cloud infra at the `service` level in aggregate (e.g. look at CPU usage across a collection of hosts that represent a service, rather than CPU usage for server A and B)